INTERNATIONAL DEVELOPMENT COOPERATION OF SLOVENIA

 Implementation of Slovenian development assistance

-Foreign policy focusing on international development cooperation is also implemented by NGOs and humanitarian organisations, mostly united within the platform of non-goveental organisations for development cooperation and humanitarian aid SLOGA (which includes more than 30 NGOs).
+Foreign policy focusing on international development cooperation is also implemented by NGOs and humanitarian organisations.
 Slovenia also takes part in multilateral programmes with other donor countries.
 The Foreign Ministry is striving to increase the engagement of other organisations (universities, companies) and local communities.